Skip to content

 From the /src directory:

-docker compose -f hack/docker-compose.yaml up
+docker compose -f hack/compose.yaml --profile=omop up

 This will start all development dependencies: